 Q: Do I need specific saw blades for different cuts?

 You might need a different saw band for different materials and different types of cuts.
 Resawing chunks of hardwood into usable boards might require a ripping band, while you can make most other cuts with an all-purpose blade.

-Blades meant for cutting metal have many more teeth per inch than those meant for wood, so it’s essential to match the right blade to the right material.
+Blades meant for cutting metal have many more teeth per inch than those meant for wood or woodworking, so it’s essential to match the right blade to the right material.

 The easiest way to sharpen band saw teeth is with a file.
-Be sure to hold the file parallel to the saw’s cutting edge, and do a few careful passes to put a fresh edge on the front of each tooth.
+Hold the file parallel to the saw’s cutting edge and make a few careful passes to put a fresh edge on the front of each tooth.

-Teeth per inch (TPI) refers to the amount of teeth within one inch of the blade’s length.
-Blades meant for metalworking will have higher TPI ratings, from 6 to 24 TPI.
-Blades for cutting wood will have lower TPI, from 3 to 6 TPI.
+Teeth per inch (TPI) refers to the number of teeth within 1 inch of the blade’s length.
+Blades meant for metalworking will have higher TPI ratings from 6 to 24 TPI.
+Blades for cutting wood will have lower TPIs from 3 to 6 TPI.